-- Support the provision of 70% 60% of the overall District housing growth and around up to 80 87 52ha of employment development which will contribute to meeting the level of provision identified in Spatial Policy 2.
-Such development will be located on the Strategic Sites and other locations which will be are identified within the Allocations & Development Management DPD; - 2.
+- 1. Support the provision of 60% of the overall District housing growth and around 52ha of employment development which will contribute to meeting the level of provision identified in Spatial Policy 2.
+Such development will be located on the Strategic Sites and other locations which are identified within the Allocations & Development Management DPD; - 2.
 Support the development of the 3 Strategic Sites for mixed use development as detailed in Policies NAP 2A/B/C;